Aakash Repeater Courses

 Open system- Boundary is imaginary in this system and exchange of mass or matter and energy both can be possible between system and surroundings.
 Example: Open beaker.

-Closed system-No exchange of matter occurs but the exchange of energy can be possible in between the system and surroundings.
+Closed system- No exchange of matter occurs, but the exchange of energy is possible between the system and its surroundings.
 Example: closed container of steel or copper.

 Isolated system- No exchange of matter or energy can be possible.
 Example: Closed container like a thermos flask.